dyadav4/Cryptocurrency-prediction-/README.md

 with normally distributed residuals.
 We know the first two are true from what we have done so far but are unsure about the latter condition.
 It is something that we will diagnose in the model diagnostics.

-Fig 8.
-AIC matrix when value of p=q

 We want to estimate as few parameters as possible due to the principle of parsimony (to select as few parameters as possible).
 In our case, the more parameters there are, the weaker the